 This distinctive street has an imposing character with exposed original brick paving, mature trees, and grand homes on deeply set-back lots fronting from 60' to over 200' along the street.
 Stone walls and iron fences help define the edge of the lots and add character to the district.

 This district is somewhat smaller in scale and size than the Madison Street corridor with 40 feet to 80 feet frontages and shallower setbacks owing to a steeper topography.
 Walls are more pronounced, particularly along the east side.

 This small sub-district has more modest buildings than other sub-districts and contains large open spaces.

 First Street Area

 This sub-district forms the northern slope of the district.
-It is characterized by newer and smaller scaled houses mixed with smaller older vernacular houses and wooded open space along the slope.
+It is characterized by newer and smaller scaled houses mixed with smaller older vernacular houses and wooded open spaces along the slope.

 Description of Buildings

 Nearly half of the structures (47%) in the district are frame vernacular buildings dating from the turn of the century.
-Garland Hill contains the largest percentage of Queen Anne style residences of the historic districts (20%).
-Greek Revival and Classical Revival styles make up another thirteen percent.
-This district has the largest percentage of vertically oriented facades of all the districts (69%), reflecting the large number of turn of the century styles.
+Garland Hill contains the largest percentage of Queen Anne-style residences in the historic districts (20%).
+Greek Revival and Classical Revival styles make up another thirteen %.
+This district has the largest percentage of vertically oriented facades of all the districts (69%), reflecting the large number of turn-of-the-century styles.
 As in all districts, a large percentage of the structures are two or more stories in height (93%).
-Sixty-seven percent of Garland Hill residences have front porches and 17% have front and side porches.
+Sixty-seven % of Garland Hill residences have front porches and 17% have front and side porches.